ahmadamer13/zaccord/README.md

   - Anything else you think would be cool...

 ## Distributing source code
-If you found any bugs or want to contribute to the development of Zaccord as a developer feel free to do it in a pull request.
+If you found any bugs or want to contribute to the development of jordan3dprint as a developer feel free to do it in a pull request.
 You can even use it as a reference for creating your project or getting ideas for 3D-printing websites.

 ## Contributing
-If you want to contribute to the development of Zaccord feel free to do it.
+If you want to contribute to the development of jordan3dprint feel free to do it.
 We are grateful for anyone who contributes to the project.<br>
 In addition, if you implement one or more of the TODOs listed above or significantly contribute to this project we may send you a free 3D printed product of your choice.